 Replacing Lead Service Connections

+Replacing the entire lead service connection will remove one key source of lead in your drinking water.
 Residents who have had the private side of their service connection replaced are eligible for free City side replacement.
 Property owners may request we replace the City-owned lead service connection, but the private side must be changed first.
 Locations where the private side is not lead will be prioritized for completion to remove the service connection source of lead and effectively reduce lead in the tap water.
-We also replace the City-owned lead service connection as other infrastructure and maintenance work is completed and encourage residents to replace the private side lead service connection.

 If you are unable to replace the lead water service connection at this time, you may wish to purchase a filter certified to NSF/ANSI-53 (NSF/ANI 58 for reverse osmosis systems) for lead removal.